zh54321/EntraTokenAid/README.md

 - **Avoiding Consent**: By default, the tool uses the Azure CLI client ID, enabling many MS Graph API actions without additional consent due to pre-consented permissions.
 - **Parameters**: A wide range of parameters allow you to customize the tool's behavior, such as enabling features like PKCE, CAE, and more, providing greater control during usage.
 - **Automation-Friendly**: Enables automated OAuth Auth Code Flow tests by disabling user selection, with the gathered tokens and claims exported to a CSV file.
-- **Experimental: Catching oAuth Codes on any URL**: Utilizes a legacy method to launch and control a browser, allowing automatic retrieval of the authorization code and seamless token exchange (Windows only).
+- **Experimental: Catching OAuth Codes on any URL**: Utilizes a legacy method to launch and control a browser, allowing automatic retrieval of the authorization code and seamless token exchange (Windows only).
 ---

 ## Images